-It might be possible to hit the reset button on your apple butter if you go ahead and puree it using a blender.
+It might be possible to hit the reset button if you go ahead and puree it using a blender.
 This can help you to mix the moisture with the solid parts of the apple butter more evenly.

-After you have done this, you’re going to keep simmering the apple butter on top of the stove.
-Keep checking the apple butter every 15 minutes or so to determine if the texture is correct.
+After you’ve done this, you’re going to keep simmering it on top of the stove.
+Keep checking it every 15 minutes or so to determine if the texture is correct.

 You can actually check to see how the apple butter is doing by taking a small spoonful of it out.
-If you have paper plates that you can utilize, then you can place the spoonful of apple butter on a paper plate.
+If you have paper plates that you can utilize, you can place the spoonful on a paper plate.

 When things are turning out properly, you shouldn’t notice any water seeping around the edges of the apple butter that you spooned onto the plate.
-All you need to do is keep simmering the apple butter until you have the right consistency that you desire.
+All you need to do is keep simmering it until you have the right consistency that you desire.

 Many people have used this method, and it seems to work well on apple butter that has recently been made.
-If the apple butter has been sitting around for too long, then you might not get good results.
+If it’s been sitting around for too long, you might not get good results.

 Don’t Be Impatient

 Another issue that people encounter when making apple butter for the first time is that they try to finish things up too fast.
-If you’re using a traditional apple butter recipe, then you should note that most call for the apple butter to cook for a long time.
+If you’re using a traditional apple butter recipe, you should note that most call for it to cook for a long time.

-Many apple butter recipes say that the apple butter should cook for hours, and it is recommended to cook the apple butter slowly.
-You might have the best luck when cooking apple butter at a low heat setting for many hours.
+Many apple butter recipes say that the apple butter should cook for hours, and it’s recommended to cook the apple butter slowly.
+You might have the best luck when cooking it at a low heat setting for many hours.

 When in doubt, it’s going to be best to consult the specific recommendations of the recipe that you wish to follow.
-Try to follow the recipe to the letter so that you don’t make any mistakes.
+Try to follow it to the letter so that you don’t make any mistakes.